 Going Dark: The HK Project

 In other cat-based video game news, there’s what looks like the Blade Runner of cat games on the way.
 Developed by Koola and Viv, the HK Project is about a cat in a city going about this and that on some sort of ultra-special mission.
 Groovy.
-You can read about progress of this project over on the Dev Blog.
 Until then, the great fun Cat Quest will keep you more than occupied.